cuitong100/SmallTalks/README.md

-# assignment-03
+# About SmallTalks

 Hi!
-We developed this app where everyone can post/view/like some Elevator Talk Hints.
-We double-checked that all requirements listed here are met.
+This app can help you post/view/like some Elevator Talk Hints.

 * the website is deployed at [here](https://5610-web3-ymtowya.vercel.app/),
 * and the database is deployed at [here](https://app.planetscale.com/kaigendo/deploy-test),
 * and the service is deployed at [here](https://cs-5610-web-dev.wm.r.appspot.com)

+The website met the requirements below.
 ----

-You will be working in groups of up to 2 students for this project.

 The goal is to develop a "Software as a Service" web application performing CRUD operations based on React, NodeJs and Prisma (Some examples include an online store, food ordering, personal journal, learning management system, social network, ...).

-Note: The topic should be different from your application in assignment 2

 Your project must support some functionality for anonymous users and only force users to log in if a user identity is required to fulfill a service.
 For instance, in an online store, anonymous users should be able to search for products, view product details, read product reviews, etc. If a user would like to bookmark a product, comment on a product, or add a product to a shopping cart, then, and only then, would the website ask the user to identify themselves or register.